EventHor1zon/ESP_Components/README.md

 Each driver follows a basic pattern

 - Each driver has a task.
 Task should wait on input from queue or notification.
 Let users implement polling approaches.
-- Each driver has an init function which should take a pointer to an init structure and return a handle to the driver structure or NULL
-- Each driver should have an option to store handle on the heap.
-Using stack always better but some of these handles are pretty chunky and the ESP32 has a lot of heap.
-Plus these handles are not really designed with re-use in mind
-- Each driver controls a single device (lookin at you, WS2812b driver!)
 - Each driver has a set of public Getter/Setter functions, which take as arguments a device handle and a pointer to a value (set) or value storage (get)
-- Each driver contains a map of parameters for use with my peripheral manager (see ESPHome for more deets)
+- Each driver contains a map of parameters for use with Peripheral Manager
 - Each driver should have a TaskHandle for notifications